-Also known as myShelton email, a Shelton State student email address is provided to all students who are currently enrolled or have registered for credit class(es).
+Also known as myShelton email, a Shelton State student email address is provided to all students who are admitted or have registered for credit class(es).
+Students will use their myShelton email address to log in to their myShelton Account.
 Student email addresses are recorded in the College's electronic directories and records. myShelton email is the official email method of communication for the College to deliver college-related information to students.
 Students can access their student email through myShelton.